ibm-watson-iot/iot-java/docs/java_cli_for_devices.rst

 		status = myClient.publishEvent("load", xmlConvertedString, "xml", 2);

-Similarly to publish events in binary format, use the byte array as shown below,
+Similarly, to publish events in binary format, use the byte array as shown below,

 .. code:: java